The short version

 A week later, we were off to NYC for a week, kicked off by the Broadway opening of “Come From Away”!
 We joined this journey back in summer of 2015, when Come From Away had a triumphant production at La Jolla Playhouse.
 We loved the show, and knew this was one we wanted to support.
 I saw it a second time towards the end of the run, and Steve and I saw it at Seattle Repertory Theater in December, just to see it in a different setting, with a different and larger audience.
 Both productions met with tremendous critical and box office success, as did 2016 pre-Broadway productions in Washington, D.C. and Toronto.
 Thankfully, any apprehensions about the reception of New Yorkers to a story engendered by September 11 proved to be overblown, with excellent reviews (even from the NY Times, as well as “Critic’s Pick” designation) and packed houses.
 The Canadian connection proved to be a magnet for generating press coverage, with Prime Minister Justin Trudeau attending a performance mid-week, along with his wife, Ivanka Trump, U.N.
 Ambassador Nicki Haley and a raft of Canadian officials.

 The rest of our week was devoted to checking out the Tony award competition, including 2 excellent contenders, “Dear Evan Hansen”, another original musical, and “Natasha, Pierre and The Great Comet”, based on a 70 page slice of Part 2 of Tolstoy’s War and Peace.
-“The Great Comet” also played into a Russian theme which wove threw this trip, including a trip to the Financial District to apply for my visa to visit Russia in the summer, as well as another Russian literary theatrical offering, Sydney Theater Company’s production of “The Present”, a version of Chekhov’s first, unpublished play, Platonov, starring Cate Blanchette.
+“The Great Comet” also played into a Russian theme which wove through this trip, including a trip to the Financial District to apply for my visa to visit Russia in the summer, as well as another Russian literary theatrical offering, Sydney Theater Company’s production of “The Present”, a version of Chekhov’s first, unpublished play, Platonov, starring Cate Blanchette.

 This particular week in NY was an exceptionally cold one, featuring a nor’easter snow storm which didn’t prove to be as crippling as feared.
 It didn’t slow us down much.
 Our preparation consisted of buying knee-high neoprene and rubber Muck boots the day before, which enabled me to log 9 miles the first day, despite the snow.
 There was enough snow the first day to markedly reduce the car and pedestrian traffic, but not enough to shut down the theater district.
 Our homebase for the week, the Ludlow in LOHO (just south of Houston and the East Village), was perfectly situated for me to stage my own private mini-film festival, being easy walking distance to IFC, the Sunshine and Angelika movie houses, where I caught up on some of the films I’d been wanting to see in recent months, including “Elle”, “Paterson” and “Neruda”.
 We also caught a taut French supernatural thriller, “Personal Shopper” with Kristen Stewart.
 And, of course, we enjoyed some delicious meals while catching up with family and friends, including Samui (Thai, with Sarah), TsuruTonTan (Japanese udon, with Jason), brunches at the Dutch and Tanner Smith’s with Sarah and Aaron, Cosme with Sally, and Le Coq Rico with Mel and Gail.